hazelcast/hazelcast/hazelcast-documentation/src/RestClient.md

 ## REST Client
-Hazelcast provides a REST interface, i.e. it provides an HTTP service in each node so that your `map` and `queue` can be accessed using HTTP protocol.
+Hazelcast provides a REST interface, i.e. it provides an HTTP service in each node so that you can access your `map` and `queue` using HTTP protocol.
 Assuming `mapName` and `queueName` are already configured in your Hazelcast, its structure is shown below.

 `http://node IP address:port/hazelcast/rest/maps/mapName/key`